Frequently Asked Questions About Closed-End Funds and Their Use of Leverage

 How are closed-end funds priced?

-Because a closed-end fund’s shares trade in the stock market based on investor demand, the fund may trade at a price higher or lower than its net asset value (NAV).
+Because an exchange-listed closed-end fund’s shares often trade in the stock market based on investor demand, the fund may trade at a price higher or lower than its net asset value (NAV).
 For example, a closed-end fund in great demand may trade at a share price higher than its NAV.
-In this case, the fund’s shares are said to be selling at a “premium” to the NAV.
-Conversely, a closed-end fund trading at a share price lower than its NAV is said to be selling at a “discount.”
+In this case, the fund’s shares are said to be trading at a “premium” to the NAV.
+Conversely, a closed-end fund trading at a share price lower than its NAV is said to be trading at a “discount.”

 Do some closed-end funds make distributions to shareholders?

 Yes.
 Closed-end funds may make distributions to shareholders from three possible sources: income from interest and dividends; realized capital gains; and return of capital.
 Some closed-end funds follow a managed distribution policy, which allows a closed-end fund to provide predictable, but not guaranteed, cash flow to common shareholders.

 How is a closed-end fund different from an exchange-traded fund (ETF)?